-The preparation of financial statements requires management to use judgement in making estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
-Management has made judgements in a number of areas in preparing these financial statements.
-Those judgements that have the most significant effect on the amounts recognised in the financial statements are the determination whether the entity remains a going concern, and the assessment of impairment indicators for the Company's exploration property acquisition costs.
-Areas of critical accounting estimates include share-based payments and warrants and deferred tax assets.
+The preparation of financial statements requires management to use judgment in making estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+Management has made judgments in a number of areas in preparing these financial statements.
+Those judgments that have the most significant effect on the amounts recognised in the financial statements are the determination whether the entity remains a going concern, and the assessment of impairment indicators for the Company's exploration property acquisition costs.
+Areas of critical accounting estimates include deferred tax assets.